-Haas have recorded six retirements in their eight appearances at Silverstone.
+Haas have recorded seven retirements in their nine appearances at Silverstone.
 Their 2019 British Grand Prix ended in a disappointing double DNF following a collision between their two drivers.
 2017, 2021 and 2022 are the only seasons in which both Haas drivers have reached the end of a race at Silverstone.

 Williams have taken eight victories at Silverstone and won all but one British Grand Prix between 1991 and 1997.
 While the team led the opening stages of the 2015 race, success at the track has been limited in recent seasons.

-Valtteri Bottas’ second place here in 2014 is the team’s only British Grand Prix podium finish in the last 17 years.
-The team have scored only one point at the track in the last seven Silverstone races, with Felipe Massa finishing tenth in the 2017 event.
+Valtteri Bottas’ second place here in 2014 is the team’s only British Grand Prix podium finish in the last 18 years.
+In 2023, Alex Albon scored the first points for Williams at the British Grand Prix since Felipe Massa finished tenth in 2017.